Boh History, Family Crest & Coats of Arms

 Early Origins of the Boh family

-Durham where they held a family seat as the Lords of Streatham Castle.
+The surname Boh was first found in Durham where they held a family seat as the Lords of Streatham Castle.
 "The family of Bowes held some lands [in Ingleton] under the Nevills, who possessed the greater part of the township as a member of Raby."
-CITATION[CLOSE]

 They were related to Alan Niger who was Duke of Brittany.
 His descendant Sir William Bowes was Captain of 500 archers and Governor of Bowes Castle, which was responsible for the defense of the Kingdom against the Scots.
 He was great, great grandfather of Sir Adam Bowes, Steward of Richmondshire, living in 1345.